Let's stay in touch! Sign up for our email list and never miss a new release.

 Machine Washing & Drying

-We don't recommend machine washing or drying our garments due to the tremendous wear and tear machines can put on clothing.
+Machine washing on delicate is generally OK, but I don't recommend drying any of my pieces in a machine due to the tremendous wear and tear.
 (Seriously, clothes wear out so much more quickly when they're put through numerous high-heat drying cycles than they would otherwise.)
 That said, I'm human, you're human, and sometimes hand-washing is just not going to happen.
-I've put several Margu garments through the wash (due to a combination of curiosity and occasional laziness), and I've picked up a few tips:
+I've put lots of my own garments through the wash (due to a combination of curiosity and occasional laziness), and I've picked up a few tips:

 1. Use cold water!
 This is not only better for the environment, but it's better for your clothes.